All Episodes

 And we have to kind of lean towards a non-conventional way of looking at the system.

-And if we recall what John had just said a moment ago about the geometric Arrangement of the Tesla coils which is quite crucial to harmonizing with the very fabric of nature and I guess that would kind of lead you into a lot of Buckminster Fuller's work with spatial or what he called the omni inter-accommodational which is a type of way of tapping into and expressing the knowledge of
+And if we recall what John had just said a moment ago about the geometric arrangement of the Tesla coils, which is quite crucial to harmonizing with the very fabric of nature.

-And I guess I'm trying to allude to a unified field theory or a theory of everything that has been mainly quite elusive because of our Cartesian slash cubical ways of thinking about nature and space and How this might interrelate into some of the Russian pyramids that they're doing in...
-Let's hold it there, with pyramids, because I want to ask John something.
+And I guess I'm trying to allude to a unified field theory or a theory of everything that has been mainly quite elusive because of our Cartesian slash cubicle ways of thinking about nature and space and how this might interrelate into some of the Russian pyramids that they're doing in Yeah,

-John, obviously this is a source of power, a very large source of power.
+John, obviously, this is a source of power, a very large source of power.

-I mean, you move something as massive as a 1,500 pound transformer, right?
+I mean, you move something as massive as a 1,500-pound transformer, right?

 That's right.